Hialeah Park Race Track: History

-The Hialeah Park Race Track is one of the oldest existing recreational facilities in southern Florida.
 Originally opened in 1922 by aviation pioneer Glenn Curtiss and his partner, Missouri cattleman James H. Bright, as part of their development of the town of Hialeah, Florida, Hialeah Park opened as a greyhound racing track operated by the Miami Kennel Club.
 The Miami Jockey Club launched Hialeah's Thoroughbred horse racing track on January 25, 1925.

 The facility was severely damaged by the 1926 hurricane and in 1930 was sold to Philadelphia horseman Joseph E. Widener.
 With Kentucky horseman Col. Edward R. Bradley as an investor, Widener hired architect Lester W. Geisler to design a complete new grandstand and Renaissance Revival clubhouse facilities along with landscaped gardens of native flora and fauna and a lake in the infield that Widener stocked with flamingos.

-Hailed as one of the most beautiful racetracks in the world, Hialeah Park officially opened on January 14, 1932.
+Hailed as one of the most beautiful racetracks in the world, Hialeah Park officially opened on January 14, 1922.
 An Australian totalisator for accepting parimutuel betting was the first to be installed in America.
 The park became so famous for its flamingo flocks that it has been officially designated a sanctuary for the American Flamingo by the Audubon Society.

+In 1926, the inaugural Flamingo Stakes was held.
+The race would become an important stepping stone to the Kentucky Derby for 3-year-old horses, and the most prestigious race held at the track.
+Notable winners of the Flamingo Stakes included Carry Back, Seattle Slew, Alydar, Spectacular Bid, and Chief's Crown.
+Another big race held at the track was the once prestigious Widener Handicap, a major race for horses four years and older that was the East Coast counterpart to the Santa Anita Handicap in California.

 On January 16, 1936, Hialeah Park became the first thoroughbred horse racing venue to install a photo-finish camera, revolutionizing the accuracy of race results in the sport.

+In 1965, a 5,995 pound marble statue of 1948 Triple Crown winner Citation was unveiled.